JSotres/SerialReader/README.md

 ## Quick Start

-Download (at least) and uncompress *SerialReaderWindows.rar*.
+Download (at least) and uncompress *SerialReaderExecutable.rar*.
 There you can find an executable, *SerialReader.exe*.
 In the subfolder *installer* you can also find an installer.

 Once you run the software, you will see the following GUI: